 Wood-trimmed porches and walls of regional limestone distinguish this sprawling oak-studded resort, which is known for its ramblin' lazy river floating ride.
 The beautiful rooms are refined.
 The suites are spectacular, some offering large and furnished balconies.

-AAA Inspector 76: The beach, boutique shops, various swimming pools, a state-of-the-art virtual game center and many restaurants make this a fun place for families.
+AAA Inspector 76: The beach, boutique shops, various swimming pools, a state-of-the-art game center and many restaurants provide myriad options for entertainment.

 AAA Inspector 31: When traveling with kids, I prefer the ground floor rooms as most have an external door leading straight to the beach or grassy play areas.